This post may contain affiliate links, please see the privacy policy for details.

 Lemon and Berry Panna Cotta Ingredients

-Limoncello liqueur is one of the main ingredients, although you can always reduce the amount if you want a subtler taste.
-You can purchase limoncello or make with a homemade limoncello recipe.
+Limoncello: Limoncello liqueur is one of the main ingredients, although you can always reduce the amount if you want a subtler taste.
+You can either buy a bottle of limoncello or make your own homemade limoncello.

 For more detailed instructions with weights and measurements, jump to the printable recipe card.